rcrym/rcrym/README.md

 ![](./wave.png)
 # Hello, I'm Riley.

-I'm an engineering student at UBC with seven years of software development experience through personal projects, internships, and coursework.
+I'm an engineering student at UBC and have been developing software since high school—about 7 years in total—including internships, coursework, and personal projects.
 My focus is on fullstack software development, with experience spanning web applications, embedded systems, robotics, and natural language processing.

 ### Technologies and Tools
 - **Frontend:** React (Next.js), Tailwind CSS